-Boucek is in her second season as an assistant to the basketball staff.
+Boucek is in her second season as an assistant coach.

 She became just the third woman to coach in the NBA after spending the 2017-18 season as an assistant coach with the Sacramento Kings (also Becky Hammond-San Antonio and Nancy Lieberman-Sacramento).
 Prior to joining the Kings, she spent three seasons as the head coach of the WNBA’s Seattle Storm (2015-17) and two-plus seasons as the head coach of the Sacramento Monarchs (2007-09).

 Boucek was involved in the WNBA since its inaugural season, playing for the Cleveland Rockers in 1997.
 Following a career-ending injury in 1998, she began her coaching career as an assistant with the Washington Mystics in 1999.
 She then spent three seasons (2000-02) in the same capacity with the Miami Sol.
 In her first stint with Seattle from 2003-05, Boucek was an assistant coach on staff that included the franchise’s first WNBA Championship in 2004.
 The Storm won their second WNBA crown in 2010 with Boucek on staff in a similar role.
 Boucek is distinguished as the first athlete to play in the WNBA and subsequently serve as both an assistant and head coach in the league.

 The Nashville, Tenn., native played collegiate basketball at the University of Virginia from 1992–96.
 Boucek helped lead the Cavaliers to four regular season Atlantic Coast Conference Championships and three NCAA Elite Eight appearances.
 She was a two-time GTE All-American, two-time ACC selection and two-time Defensive Player of the Year.
 She finished her career at Virginia with over 1000 points.